mauroofcol/CSS-tools/README.md

 # Deobfuscated-Tailwind
-The entire Tailwind's code in a human friendly presentation.
+The entire .CSS Tailwind's code in a human friendly presentation.
 (Unminified Tailwind, Unpacked Tailwind).